 We use price swap derivatives to reduce price volatility associated with certain of our oil sales.
-Under these swap contracts, we receive a fixed price per barrel of oil and pay a floating market price per barrel of oil to the counterparty based on New York Mercantile Exchange Light Sweet Crude Oil pricing, Argus Louisiana light sweet pricing or Inter-Continental Exchange pricing.
+Under these swap contracts, we receive a fixed price per barrel of oil and pay a floating market price per barrel of oil to the counterparty based on New York Mercantile Exchange Light Sweet Crude Oil pricing.
 The fixed-price payment and the floating-price payment are offset, resulting in a net amount due to or from the counterparty.
-For the purpose of locking-in the value of a swap, we enter into counter-swap from time to time.
+For the purpose of locking-in the value of a swap, we enter into counter-swaps from time to time.
 Under the counter-swap, we receive a floating price for the hedged commodity and pay a fixed price to the counterparty.
 The counter-swap is effective in locking-in the value of a swap since subsequent changes in the market value of the swap are entirely offset by subsequent changes in the market value of the counter-swap.

 In December 2007, we placed a swap contract covering 1,680,000 Bbls of crude oil for the period from January 2008 to December 2012 at various fixed prices.
 In April 2008, we entered into a series of counter-swaps to lock-in the value of certain of these swaps settling 1,188,000 Bbls of crude oil swaps.
 In June 2009, we entered into an additional series of counter-swaps to lock-in the value of most of the remaining swaps settling 324,000 Bbls of crude oil swaps.
 Locking in the value of our swaps with counter-swaps, without entering into new swaps, exposes us to commodity price risks on the originally swapped position.
 As of December 31, 2010 and 2009, all of our swap contracts were locked-in with counter swaps.
 In October 2011, we placed a swap contract covering 1,000 Bbls per day of crude oil for the period from January 1, 2012 through December 31, 2013 at a fixed price of \$78.50 per barrel for 2012 and \$80.55 per barrel for 2013.
 In February 2013, we entered into swap contract at a fixed price of \$109.70 per barrel covering 365,000 Bbls of crude oil from May 2013 to April 2014 that will settle against the average of the prompt month Brent Crude futures price.
-In June 2013, we entered into a swap contract at a fixed price of \$100.20 per barrel covering 365,000 Bbls of crude oil from July 2013 to June 2014.
 Our current goal is to hedge from 40% to 70% of our production.
 The contracts described above and any future hedging arrangements may expose us to risk of financial loss in certain circumstances, including instances where production is less than expected or oil prices increase.
 In addition, these arrangements may limit the benefit to us of increases in the price of oil.
 Accordingly, our earnings may fluctuate significantly as a result of changes in the fair value of our derivative instruments.